unm-historiography/metahistory/essays/thematic/eurocentrism.md

 {% include figure.html
 class="img-left"
 width="51%"
 caption="The world's poorest countries are those richest in resources.
 How did this happen?
-Through imperialism,capitalism, and exploitation, Western countries have used the resources of other countries in order to fund and continue the expansions of their own, while giving little or nothing in return." image-url="resourcecapitalism.jpg" source-url="https://knowyourmeme.com/photos/1314049-late-capitalism"
+Through imperialism, capitalism, and exploitation, Western countries have used the resources of other countries in order to fund and continue the expansions of their own, while giving little or nothing in return." image-url="resourcecapitalism.jpg" source-url="https://knowyourmeme.com/photos/1314049-late-capitalism"
 %}